opencv/opencv/modules/core/doc/basic_structures.rst

 .. ocv:function:: static Mat Mat::diag( const Mat& d )

-    :param d: Index of the diagonal, with the following values:
+    :param d: Single-column matrix that forms a diagonal matrix or index of the diagonal, with the following values:

         * **d=0** is the main diagonal.

         * **d>0** is a diagonal from the lower half.
 For example,  ``d=1``  means the diagonal is set immediately below the main one.

         * **d<0** is a diagonal from the upper half.
 For example,  ``d=1``  means the diagonal is set immediately above the main one.

-    :param matD: Single-column matrix that forms a diagonal matrix.

 The method makes a new header for the specified matrix diagonal.
 The new matrix is represented as a single-column matrix.
 Similarly to
 :ocv:func:`Mat::row` and